asterics/FLipMouse/README.md

 This device is originally designed for people with motor disablities, which can not or will not efford a medical device as mouse replacement.

-Our goal is to provide a affordable solution for anybody who is not able to use a PC in the usual way.
+Our goal is to provide an affordable solution for everybody who is not able to use a PC or smartphone in the usual way.

 ![Front view of 3 FLipmice in different colors (black, pink and transparent orange)](/img/FLipmouse1.jpg)